robcarver17/pysystemtrade/docs/production.md

 - We start the stack handler and capital update processes.
 These run 'all day' (you can envisage a situation in which other processes also run all day, if you are running certain kinds of intraday system).
 They will actually start and then stop when the process configuration (in .yaml) tells them to.
 - We then start a bunch of 'once a day' processes: `run_daily_price_updates`, `run_systems`, `run_strategy_order_generator`, `run_cleaners`, `run_backups`, `run_reports`.
 They are started in the sequence they will run, but their behaviour will actually be governed by the process configuration in .yaml (below)
-- On startup we start a mongodb instance, and run the startup script (FIX ME LINK)
+- On startup we start a mongodb instance, and run the [startup script](#start-up-script)

 #### Process configuration